-9.1 This section defines the circumstances in which an entity presents consolidated financial statements and the procedures for preparing those statements.
-It also includes guidance on separate financial statements and combined financial statements.
+9.1 This section defines the circumstances in which an entity applying this Standard presents consolidated financial statements and the procedures for preparing those statements in accordance with this Standard.
+It also includes guidance on separate financial statements and combined financial statements if they are prepared in accordance with this Standard.